Heralding a Novel Approach in Heart Failure

 Animation

 Much is known about the events of an individual actin-myosin interaction: the cross-bridge cycle.
-Through a literature deep dive, we determined that heart failure can be characterized as a decrease in the number of strongly-bound myosin heads.
-This inspired a strong, didactic visual symbol to portray impaired contractility: myosin heads glow when strongly bound, with fewer glowing heads signaling impaired contractility.
-To depict this clearly and accurately, we built a detailed sarcomere model, using molecular structure data, at an unprecedented scale and level of realism.
-The result is truly striking.
+For this heart failure MOD animation, we took a deep dive into the literature.
+Our research revealed that heart failure can be characterized as a decrease in the number of strongly-bound myosin heads.
+This inspired a strong, didactic visual symbol to portray impaired contractility.
+We rigged the myosin heads to glow when bound strongly.
+This way, fewer heads glowing signifies impaired contractility.
+To depict this activity clearly, we leveraged molecular structure data and built a scientifically accurate sarcomere model at an unprecedented level of realism.
+The result is truly striking and a first for MOD animations about heart failure.

-The video has been used globally by three partnered pharmaceutical companies to increase awareness among clinicians.
-The medical communications sponsor deployed it to heart congresses (virtual and in-person), presentations, face-to-face meetings and as an online educational resource, calling the video “one of the most popular assets for our disease state education campaign.”
-It went on to win the Award of Excellence in Instructional Animation at the 2020 Association of Medical Illustrators annual meeting.
+Three partnered pharmaceutical companies have used this innovative heart failure MOD animation globally to increase awareness among clinicians.
+The medical communications sponsor deployed it to heart congresses (virtual and in-person), presentations, face-to-face meetings and as an online educational resource.
+They called the video “one of the most popular assets for our disease state education campaign.”
+Moreover, it went on to win the Award of Excellence in Instructional Animation at the Association of Medical Illustrators annual meeting.

 Looking Forward

-We designed the disease awareness story and visual assets to be easily adapted to a future mechanism of action (MOA) animation—which has since been completed.
-The dynamic sarcomere model we created will continue to help illustrate and explain new contractility data as studies continue.
+We designed the disease awareness story and visual assets to be easily adapted to a future MOA animation—which has since been completed.
+The dynamic sarcomere model our medical animators created will continue to help illustrate and explain new contractility data as studies continue.

 axs-studio-medical-animation-heart-failure-10